aliyafarhana/Modded-Rhythm-Games/README.md

 # Modded-Arcaea
 You can download latest Arcaea mod by Rhythm Gaming here!
-NOTE: All Arcaea Mod will be released (except April Fools version)
+NOTE: All upcoming modded Arcaea version will be released (except April Fools version)